 Follow these best practices to enjoy the benefits and avoid the pitfalls of a backyard fire pit.

 Fire pits are a hot commodity!
-These attractive additions can dress up a drab yard with mesmerizing flames while serving as a gathering place for afternoon barbecues, evening drinks, and late night s’mores.
+These attractive backyard additions can dress up a drab yard with mesmerizing flames while serving as a gathering place for afternoon barbecues, evening drinks, and late night s’mores.
 Before building a fire pit, however, you should become fully informed as to local regulations, construction requirements, and potential hazards.
 So study up here with these dos and don’ts so you won’t get burned!

 DON’T build a fire pit without approval from local authorities.

-Your local government, homeowners association, and house deed may impose restrictions on the size, location, material, and fuel type of home fire pits—or forbid them altogether—due to the potential for fire-related property damages.
+Your local government, homeowners’ association, and house deed may impose restrictions on the size, location, material, and fuel type of home fire pits—or forbid them altogether—due to the potential for fire-related property damages.
 If your fire pit flouts these rules, you may be fined.
-Contact your municipality’s planning office and homeowner’s association, and review the deed for your house, to ensure that you comply with all restrictions and obtain any permits required for fire pit installation.
+Contact your municipality’s planning office and homeowner’s association, and review the deed for your house to ensure that you comply with all restrictions and obtain any permits required for fire pit installation.

 DO consider accessibility when choosing a fire pit size.

-Building a fire pit yourself offers room for customization on every detail, size included.
+Building a fire pit yourself offers room for customization of every detail, size included.
 Local ordinances permitting, your fire pit should ideally measure between 36 and 44 inches wide (including the width of the walls) to accommodate multiple people around it while maintaining an intimate setting.
-Aim for a fire pit height of 12 to 14 inches from the base of the walls to the top of the walls if you want guests to be able to prop their feet on it while seated around it on standard 18-inch-tall dining-height patio chairs.
+Aim for a fire pit height of 12 to 14 inches from the base of the walls to the top of the walls if you want guests to be able to prop their feet on it while seated around it on standard 18-inch-tall, dining-height patio chairs.
 Increase the pit height to 18 to 20 inches tall if you want to be able to comfortably sit directly on the edge of the pit.